Sahiep/aml-hands-on-lab/labs/0_setup/setup.md

 - Setup AzureML workspace using SDK
 - Setup AzureML workspace using CLI

-## Done --- Create an AzureML workspace via Azure Portal UI
+## Create an AzureML workspace via Azure Portal UI

 1. In you Azure portal navigate to 'Create a resource' and click